 Figure 22.
 Example of the offset between values recorded by the Dissolved Oxygen sensors on the shallow (WFP02) and deep (WFP03) profilers.

-6.4 Values don’t match between delivery methods
+6.4 Values between delivery methods do not match

-Redmine 12573: CTD data from recovered and telemetered delivery methods from the same instrument don’t match for several global CTD deployments (Table 13, Fig. 23).
+CTD data from recovered and telemetered delivery methods from the same instrument do not match for several global CTD deployments (Table 13, Fig. 23).
 This could be related to calibration issues.
+A Helpdesk ticket (12573) was submitted and…

 Table 13.
-Instrument deployments where data between different delivery methods don’t match
+Instrument deployments where data between different delivery methods do not match